Regiões TV: Finanzza Investments

 The channel traces its origins to Invicta TV, which was owned by Finanzza Investments, extant in 2003, created to compete Telefonia Virtual, the first Portuguese website dedicated to radio, founded by Nuno Ribeiro in 1998, which existed until 2005.

 FI presented itself as a Luso-American holding, administered by Portuguese businessman Vítor Fernandes, of Bragança, who claimed to control 95% of the shares.
 The headquarters were slated to be in Washington, the American capital, and in Portugal, it would own Grupo Norte Rádio e Televisão, which, according to Vítor Fernandes, would manage four local radio stations.
 A December 2004 Jornal de Notícias investigation revealed, however, that one of the stations was licensed to Vinhais, with little activity and without regular broadcasts.
 Another station was located in Sabrosa, having also a share in Rádio Nova.
 Other sources noted that FI was owned by Vítor Fernandes' family, in partnership with an American risk capital company, whose name was never revealed.

 Although Washington was initially appointed as the location of the company's headquarters, in November 2006, Vítor Fernandes affirmed that it would be located "between Washington and New York".
-An investigation made byExpresso discovered that, neither in the state of New York or in Washington D.C., a company with the name "Finanzza Investments" existed, listed only in the state of Delaware.
+An investigation made by Expresso discovered that, neither in the state of New York or in Washington D.C., a company with the name "Finanzza Investments" existed, listed only in the state of Delaware.
 Facing this lack of congruence, Vítor Fernandes confirmed that the company was actually headquartered in Delaware, having selected the location “for personal convenience and legal reasons”.
 The businessman assured, however, that there would also be offices in New York and Washington, to which it never provided contacts, despite attempting to do so.

 According to Vítor Fernandes, in December 2007, the company would have at least three staff in the United States: himself, Curtis Swetz and another one whose name he did not remember.